 Robertson received her bachelor’s degree in fashion merchandising from Florida State University, her master’s in clothing and textiles from Florida State University and her doctorate in educational leadership from Indiana University.
 Prior to joining the faculty at the University of Arkansas, Robertson was on the faculty at Oklahoma State University and Indiana State University.

-Since joining the faculty at the UA, Robertson has published a number of manuscripts in refereed journals or proceedings and has made presentations at national or international meetings.
+Since joining the faculty at UARK, Robertson has published a number of manuscripts in refereed journals or proceedings and has made presentations at national or international meetings.
 In addition, Robertson has sought funding to support various projects as appropriate to her assignment.
-At UA, Robertson has been instrumental in securing a gift in kind from Visual Retailing (estimated value is $1,000,000) and submitted several grant proposals.
+At UARK, Robertson has been instrumental in securing a gift in kind from Visual Retailing (estimated value is $1,000,000) and submitted several grant proposals.
 Examples include a U.S.Department of Agriculture Challenge Grants Program where Robertson was a principal investigator and the Carl B. and Florence E. King Foundation where she was a co-principal investigator.

 Ed.D. in Educational Leadership and Policy Studies, Indiana University, 1995

 M.S. in Clothing and Textiles, Florida State University, 1985